 On Tuesday, September 8, Goshen students will begin the 2020-21 school year.
 At that time, all students in grades K-12 will be learning remotely.
 View the district’s six week reopening plan

 Below are resources for students and families as we begin the school year.
 The hybrid and remote learning plans directly correlates to New York State Learning Standards and local grade level expectations.

 - Parent/guardian expectations

-Many apps and websites may be utilized for student instruction in Goshen’s Distance Learning Plan; however, the core portal is GSuite (Google) for Education.
+GSuite (Google) for Education will be the main online tool utilized for instruction.
 Here is a suggested workflow to help find and organize materials and assignments.

 - Log in as the student to Google Chrome, or on iOS, the associated Google Apps to find the resources needed.
 This will help sync information and prevent confusion.
 Remember, these accounts are monitored and part of school district property.